tweag/nickel/notes/overriding.md

 # Overriding

 This document is a proposal for an overriding mechanism in Nickel.
+It is expected to evolve while we put these ideas in practice, but shall serve as design and implementation baseline.

 Related issues: [#103](https://github.com/tweag/nickel/issues/103),
 [#240](https://github.com/tweag/nickel/issues/240),